 Considerations in a Due Diligence Assessment

-When a Sponsor does not yet own a product, but is considering in-licensing it from another company, a Sponsor needs to understand whether the clinical studies have been conducted in a way the FDA will accept for NDA approval.
-In order to make that determination, the Due Diligence Assessment must rely on the current understanding and frequent interactions with the Agency to make a proper and accurate assessment.
+When a sponsor does not yet own a product but is considering in-licensing it from another company, it needs to understand whether the clinical studies have been conducted in a way the FDA will accept for NDA approval.
+In order to make that determination, the due diligence assessment must rely on the current understanding and frequent interactions with the agency to make a proper and accurate assessment.

 Another aspect of risk mitigation is to properly evaluate the chemistry, manufacturing, and controls (CMC) aspects of the product to ensure that the proper certifications, processes, and documentation are in place and comply with current CMC regulations.
-As we have blogged previously, CMC aspects of a drug development program are important at every stage, and deficiencies can result in setbacks such as clinical hold at the IND stage and additional review cycles at the NDA stage.
+The CMC aspects of a drug development program are important at every stage, and deficiencies can result in setbacks such as a clinical hold at the IND stage and additional review cycles at the NDA stage.
 Regardless of whether the product will be approved via the 505(b)(1) or 505(b)(2) pathway, the CMC requirements remain the same and can be major hurdles to drug development and approval.

-A Biotech company approached Premier Consulting to do a due diligence assessment on a potential product and advise whether this product would be regulated in the United States as a 505(b)(2) or 505(j) drug product.
-Through a due diligence assessment of the potential product it became clear that because the formulation of the product was slightly different than a currently marketed product, the 505(b)(2) pathway would be applicable.
+A biotech company approached Premier Consulting to do a due diligence assessment on a potential product and advise whether this product would be regulated in the US as a 505(b)(2) or 505(j) drug product.
+Our assessment of the potential product was that, because the formulation of the product was slightly different than a currently marketed product, the 505(b)(2) pathway would be applicable.
 However, because this was a protein product, the timeframe for this drug to be approved via the 505(b)(2) pathway was finite.

 The “deemed to be a license” provision of the Biologics Price Competition and Innovations Act states that certain protein products currently approved as drugs will cease to be NDAs on March 23, 2020, and will be newly regulated as Biologics License Applications (BLAs).
 Therefore, this potential product faced a limited timeframe for approval through the 505(b)(2) pathway.